RT-LOC/docs/docs/getstarted/pro_positioning_getting_started.md

 :::

 ### Listener(s)
 First we will make sure the listener is properly initiated.
-Go the the screen  'Floor' in which you will see the _Listener Module_.
+Go the the screen 'Config' in which you will see the _Listener Module_.
 All the connected listeners are listed here.
 It will show you to which IP address it is sending its data (this can be unicast, multicast or broadcast), together with the port.

 ![getting_started-listener2](./img/getting_started-listener2.png)